Subject description - B1B01MEK

 Anotation:

 The aim is to introduce the basic theory of probability and statistics, familiarise students with basic terms properties and methods used in working with random processes, especially with Markov chains, and show applications of these mathematical tools in economics and insurance.
-At the end of the course, basic procedures of cluster analysis will be presented.

 Course outlines:

-5. Random processes - basic terms.
+9. Random processes - basic concepts.

-6. Markov chains with discrete time - properties, transition probability matrix, classification of states.
+10. Markov chains with discrete time - properties, transition probability matrix, classification of states.

-7. Markov chains with continuous time - properties, transition probability matrix, classification of states.
+11. Markov chains with continuous time - properties, transition probability matrix, classification of states.

-8. Practical use of random processes - Wiener process, Poisson process, applications.
+12. Practical use of random processes - Wiener process, Poisson process, applications.

-10. Non-life insurance - basic probability distributions of the number and amount of damages.
+14. Reserve formation - basic probability distribution of the number and amount of claims, triangular schemes, Markov chains in bonus systems.

 Exercises outline: